Sydney-Informatics-Hub/RStudio_github_versioncontrol/notebooks/On_the_day_clone_the_repo_using_RStudio.md

 - In RStudio, start a new Project:
 -   `File > New Project > Version Control > Git`
 - In "Repository URL", paste the URL of your new GitHub repository.
 It will be something like this `https://github.com/Sydney-Informatics-Hub/myrepo_masterclass_RStudio_github.git`
--   Accept the default project directory name, e.g. myrepo, which coincides with the GitHub repo name
+-   Accept the default project directory name, e.g. myrepo_masterclass_RStudio_github, which coincides with the GitHub repo name
 -   Keep a note of where the Project will be saved locally
 -   Check "Open in new session"
 -   Click "Create Project"